THE BOX

 The white room removes all distraction.
 There is no decorative scenery, no narrative excess, no visual noise.
 The perspective is rigid, almost obsessive, forcing the gaze onto the characters themselves: their micro-gestures, hesitations, glitches, bodily rhythms, and near-human emotional displacements.
 In this stripped environment, even the smallest movement becomes meaningful.

-Technically, the series is built using Veo 3.1 and Kling, which I currently find to be the most reliable models for pursuing a certain form of naturalism through prompting.
-I direct each scene through language and through the multimodal tools within the Leonardo AI ecosystem, especially first-frame / last-frame structures and ingredients, using them not to automate the scene but to sculpt it from scratch.
+Technically, the series is developed using PixVerse and Kling, which I currently find to be the most reliable generative video models for achieving a specific form of surreal naturalism.
+I direct each scene through natural language and multimodal tools, specifically leveraging first-frame/last-frame structures and the "elements/ingredients" mode available in both models.

 The Box is therefore both a narrative series and a field of research: a personal challenge, a learning process, and a poetic investigation into the still unmapped possibilities of AI prompting.
 It asks whether performance can emerge where no actor has ever stood, and whether a tiny white room can become a stage for something larger, stranger, and more revealing than comedy.